 The selected consolidated financial data should be read in conjunction with, and are qualified by reference to, "Unaudited Pro Forma Condensed Consolidated Financial Statements," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and accompanying notes included elsewhere in this information statement.
 The consolidated statement of income and cash flow data set forth below for each of the three years in the period ended December 31, 1999, and the consolidated balance sheet data as of December 31, 1998 and 1999, are derived from the audited consolidated financial statements included elsewhere in this information statement, and should be read in conjunction with those consolidated financial statements and the accompanying notes.
 The consolidated statement of income and cash flow data for the year ended December 31, 1996 and the consolidated balance sheet data as of December 31, 1997 are derived from, and qualified by reference to, audited consolidated financial statements which are not included in this information statement.
-The consolidated statement of income and cash flow data for the year ended December 31, 1995 and the consolidated balance sheet data as of December 31, 1995 and the consolidated balance sheet data as of December 31, 1995 and the consolidated balance sheet data as of December 31, 1995 and the consolidated balance sheet data as of December 31, 1995 and the consolidated balance sheet data as of December 31, 1996 are derived from unaudited consolidated financial statements not included in this information statement, which in our opinion include all adjustments necessary for a fair presentation of the results for those periods.
+The consolidated statement of income and cash flow data for the year ended December 31, 1995 and the consolidated balance sheet data as of December 31, 1995 and 1996 are derived from unaudited consolidated financial statements not included in this information statement, which in our opinion include all adjustments necessary for a fair presentation of the results for those periods.
+The consolidated statement of income and cash flows data for the three months ended March 31, 1999 and 2000, and the consolidated balance sheet data as of March 31, 2000, are derived from unaudited consolidated financial statements included in this information statement, which in our opinion include all adjustments necessary for a fair presentation of the results for those periods.
+Results for the three months ended March 31, 2000 are not necessarily indicative of results that may be expected for the full year.

-The financial information presented below may not reflect what our results of operations, financial position and cash flows would have been had we operated as a separate, stand-alone entity during the periods presented or what our results of operations, financial position and cash flows will be in the future.
+The following financial information may not reflect what our results of operations, financial position and cash flows would have been had we operated as a separate, stand-alone entity during the periods presented or what our results of operations, financial position and cash flows will be in the future.